liujiale-study/MSAIProj_HP-PPI/README.md

 ## Training the Model
 The training script will train the model for 100 epochs.
+During this time, the program will also record the best fit model based on loss on validation set.
+Periodically after a set number of epochs, both the current model (i.e. the model that is trained thus far) and the best fit model will be checkpointed, generating a checkpoint folder within the `checkpoints/` folder.

 To start training the model using the default GNN operator (residual gated graph convolutional operator), simply run:
 ```